magma/magma/docs/readmes/lte/s1ap_tests.md

 ### Gateway VM setup

 There are two options for setting up the gateway VM, with the difference being the magma installation
-method: it can either be installed via `make` or from debian packages, the latter being the method by which magma is usually deployed.
-For everyday development, the `make` installation is recommended, while the debian installation is useful for testing packages before release.
+method: it can either be installed via `Bazel` or from debian packages, the latter being the method by which magma is usually deployed.
+For everyday development, the `Bazel` installation is recommended, while the debian installation is useful for testing packages before release.

 > **Warning**: These two VMs use the same network configuration, so one must only run one of them